TimGoTheCreator/NEXT/docs/running-example.md

 # Running a example in NEXT

-To run a example in NEXT, you need to *cd* to an example path You aswell need a python interpeter
+To run a example in NEXT, you need to *cd* to an example path

+You also need a python interpeter

-For this, lets try the ColdCollapseGalaxy
+For this, lets try the ColdCollapseGalaxy example

 ```bash
 cd examples
 cd ColdCollapseGalaxy